Ganguroo

-Ganguroo is a genus of fossil macropods found at Riversleigh in Australia, material dating from the Middle to Late Miocene Epoch.

-The type species of the genus is Ganguroo bilamina, published in 1997.
+Ganguroo is a genus of fossil macropods found at Riversleigh in Australia, material dating from the Early to Late Miocene subepochs.
+The type species of the genus is Ganguroo bilamina, described in 1997.
 Two recently described species, Ganguroo bites and Ganguroo robustiter, have also been placed in this genus.

+Palaeobiology

+Palaeoecology

+Three dimensional geometric morphometric analysis shows that Ganguroo was herbivorous rather than omnivorous or fungivorous.